gchq/gaffer-doc/docs/administration-guide/gaffer-stores/simple-federated/configuration.md

 satisfy Java's [`BinaryOperator`](https://docs.oracle.com/javase/8/docs/api/java/util/function/BinaryOperator.html)
 interface, you can then specify it using the property key for the data type you wish to use it for.

+!!! note
+    Please note you currently can't chose a merge operator for operations that return an `Iterable` type, they will always just be chained together (an iterable of `Element`s is an obvious exception, please see below).

 ### The Default Element Merge Operator